fabricio-oliveira/graphql-service/README.md

 # graphql-service
-This is graphql API which was created using Express and Apollo Server created with the educational proposal.
+This is graphql API was created with the educational proposal.
 Feel free to use it as the base of your study.

+## stack
+For this project was used nodejs (19.9.0), Express and Apollo Server.
+So, before run the project check that you have the correct version of node installed.

 ## to run:
 ```js